un0btanium/BetterBudget/README.md

 * UnityEngine.UI.dll

 The project should already come with a post-build event which copies the created DLL to the Local AppData mod folder.
 You don't need to restart the game after you recompile the project.
 Just (re)load the savefile.

+More useful info here: https://skylines.paradoxwikis.com/Advanced_Mod_Setup

+To update the mod to the Workshop you can follow this tutorial: https://steamcommunity.com/sharedfiles/filedetails/?id=424748932